snorklecraft64/5350_Machine_Learning/README.md

    2: get answer to Q2b
    3: get answer to Q2c

+ runHW4.sh
+ - Takes a parameter:
+   1: get answer to Q2a
+   2: get answer to Q2b

  Decision Trees:
   When creating a new decision tree object, 4 inputs are needed:
    - attrs:      list of strings representing all possible attributes/features of the data